-If the MOF file is parsed correctly, but an attempt is made to perform an operation that is forbidden by a command-line switch, the compiler returns an error code generated by WMI instead of any of the return codes listed in the table preceding.
+If the MOF file is parsed correctly, but an attempt is made to perform an operation that is forbidden by a command-line switch, the compiler returns an error code generated by WMI instead of any of the return codes listed in the list preceding.
 For example, a WMI error code is returned when the -instance:updateonly switch is specified and the MOF file attempts to create an instance.

 If the #pragma autorecover preprocessor statement is not in the file, then the following warning is returned:

 WARNING: FileYourMof.Mof does not contain #PRAGMA AUTORECOVER.
 If the WMI repository is rebuilt in the future, the contents of this MOF file will not be included in the new WMI repository.
 To include this MOF file when the WMI Repository is automatically reconstructed, place the #PRAGMA AUTORECOVER statement on the first line of the MOF file.

 The MOF Compiler is available in the %Windir%\System32\wbem directory.
 You must specify the MOF file as the parameter of the MOF Compiler.
 You can also specify an Autorecover switch if you want the MOF file to be automatically recompiled if the CIM Repository ever has to be automatically recovered.
 For more information, type Mofcomp /? at the command prompt.

 A MOF file that uses the Unicode character set contains a signature as the first two bytes of the file.
 This signature is either U+FFFE or U+FEFF, depending on the byte ordering of the file.

 When no errors occur in the parsing process, the MOF compiler connects to the WMI server running on the local computer unless the -check switch is specified.
 Classes and instances defined in the MOF file are added to the WMI repository.